New York City Public Library

 Fifth Avenue at 42nd Street

-On a most beautiful spring day, I spent several hours at the New York City Public Library.
+On the most beautiful spring day, I spent several hours at the New York City Public Library.
 There were three books I absolutely had to look at, and I knew they were there because I had checked their card catalog.
-Once there at the library, I went immediately to the Milstein Division (history and genealogy section), on the first floor.
+Once at the library, I went immediately to the Milstein Division (history and genealogy section), on the first floor.
 See post about two previous (interesting visits) I was there, HERE.
 Photos below show the open stacks and no library card is needed.
 However, I needed one because I wanted books in the closed stack area.
 I applied for it and received it almost immediately.
 For the books I wanted, I had to fill out a request form for each book.
 An employee retrieved them and I was looking at them within minutes.